syth0le/interview/Python/QA/middle_questions.md

 Q: What is the output of -12 // 10?
 A: -2

-Q: What is the sequence of call operators in the expression a * b * c?
-A:

 Q: Why shouldn't you make the default arguments an empty list?
 A: cause in second function/method call it will refer to an already created object in memory.